-[INAUDIBLE] suggests that American sources and missionaries systematically flooding the African continent and forming a crucial dynamic part of the African revival.
-[INAUDIBLE] the externality of the prosperity gospel to African religious sensibilities [INAUDIBLE] simply as a hiccup and a byproduct of American Pentecostalism.
-Just to summarize, this it is difficult to sustain this trend of argument, which privileges ecclesiastical externality on extroversion, in explaining the public role and demographic stature of African Christianity.
+This scholar suggests that American sources and missionaries systematically flooding the African continent and forming a crucial dynamic part of the African revival.
+They export our the externality of the prosperity gospel to African religious sensibilities as the equivalent simply of a hiccup and a byproduct of American Pentecostalism.
+Just to summarize this, it is difficult to sustain this trend of argument, which privileges ecclesiastical externality on extroversion, in explaining the public role and demographic stature of African Christianity.

 The assumption that the new form of African Christianity-- for instance, Pentecostalism-- was fully package in the US, sealed, and delivered to Africa is simplistic, on the grounds that such a social assumptions fail to take due cognisance of the colossal diverseness and complexity of African Christianity, and in that way, glossing over indigenous religious creativity and innovation.